Oil slides as renewed China COVID curbs temper fuel demand outlook

 Multiple Chinese cities are adopting fresh COVID-19 curbs, from business halts to lockdowns, to rein in new infections as the highly infectious BA.5.2.1 subvariant has been detected in the country.

+"While China may take a more targeted approach in trying to squash any outbreak, we will need to see how this plays out given the country's COVID zero policy," said Warren Patterson, head of commodity research at ING.

+"Overall, demand concerns are still driving price action.
+However, fundamentals are constructive, given the tight supply situation which is set to continue for at least the remainder of the year.
+As a result, we expect downside in prices will be limited."

-However, Western sanctions on Russia over the war in Ukraine, which Russia calls a "special military operation", that have disrupted trade flows for crude and fuel.
+Western sanctions on Russia over the war in Ukraine, which Russia calls a "special military operation", have disrupted trade flows for crude and fuel.

 There have also been other curtailments of energy supply routes from Russia, a major supplier of oil, fuel and natural gas to Europe, that have traders and utilities on edge.